Rose Zhang

 Rose Zhang (张斯洋 born May 24, 2003) is an American professional golfer.
 She won the 2020 U.S. Women's Amateur, and both the 2022 and 2023 NCAA Division I Championships, becoming the first woman to win the individual title twice.
 She competed in the 2019 U.S. Women's Open and was on the gold medal team at the 2019 Pan American Games.
 Less than two weeks after turning pro, she became the first player to win in her professional debut on the LPGA Tour since 1951.

 Early and personal life

 Zhang was born in Arcadia, California, and resides in Irvine, California.
-Her parents are Haibin Zhang (father) and Li Cai, and her brother is Bill Sida Zhang, who is 10 years older.
+Her parents are Shenyang natives Haibin Zhang (father) and Li Cai, and her brother is Bill Sida Zhang, who is 10 years older.

 She began playing golf at the age of 9.
 For high school, Zhang attended Pacific Academy where she was ranked twice as the world's top amateur female golfer.
 She enrolled at Stanford University in 2021, and has not declared an academic major.

-Zhang has had the same golf swing coach, George Pinnell, since age 11.
+Zhang has had the same swing coach, George Pinnell, since age 11.
 At the 2022 Carmel Cup, she established the women's course record of 9 under par at the Pebble Beach Golf Links, site of the 2023 U.S. Women's Open.